Jigs and fixtures

 Design the jig around the operation

 The best jig design starts with the human motion or tool path.
 If the operator has to fight the jig, the printed part is only adding another step.
+Start by watching the repeated action: where the part is picked up, where the tool approaches, and where a hand needs room.

 Add clearance where chips, dust, burrs, or part variation can collect, and make registration faces obvious so the jig is hard to use backwards.
+A simple asymmetric edge or relief cut can prevent a surprising number of shop-floor mistakes.

 - Use broad contact surfaces where the jig locates on the workpiece.